What Is Supplemental Pay? All You Need To Know

 6. Varies – Amount fluctuates based on changing performance and goals.
 This accommodates business needs.

-7. Temporary – Paid for a defined period of time, unlike ongoing salary.
+7. Temporary – Paid for a defined period, unlike ongoing salary.
 This contains costs.

 8. Taxable – Counts as taxable income, unlike some benefits.
 This impacts take-home pay.